sonu84it/kids-bike-racing/README.md

 ### After the race

-Once the race ends, your score (based on remaining time and collected stars) is displayed with an option to play again
+Once the race ends, your score, starting from 0 and increasing with each second survived and star collected, is displayed with an option to play again